UK's Pizza Hut raises funds after budget tax hike - ExBulletin

 UK's Pizza Hut raises funds after budget tax hike

+HWS expects labor costs to rise by $4 million, or around 14%, next year, with the National Living Wage rising by 6.7% and larger increases for 18-20 year olds.

+Prime Minister Rachel Reeves previously said businesses “will have to absorb” some of these costs through profits.

-In a letter last week with more than 200 signatories, external hospitality bosses told the Prime Minister their industry had been disproportionately affected by the “unsustainable” tax rises.
+In a letter signed by more than 200 signatories last week, hospitality bosses told the Prime Minister their industry had been disproportionately affected by “unsustainable” tax increases.

 They warned this would “undoubtedly” result in closures and job losses.